-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-Our exposure to operational risk arises from routine processing errors as well as extraordinary incidents, such as major systems failures.
+Operational risk is the risk of an adverse outcome resulting from inadequate or failed internal processes, people, systems or from external events.
+Our exposure to operational risk arises from routine processing errors, as well as extraordinary incidents, such as major systems failures or legal and regulatory matters.

 Potential types of loss events related to internal and external operational risk include:

 - Clients, products and business practices;

 - Execution, delivery and process management;

 - Business disruption and system failures;

 - Employment practices and workplace safety;

 - Damage to physical assets;

-- Internal fraud; and
+- Internal fraud: and

-- External fraud.
+- · External fraud.

 We maintain a comprehensive control framework designed to provide a well-controlled environment to minimize operational risks.
-The Firmwide Operational Risk Committee, along with the support of regional or entityspecific working groups or committees, provides oversight of the ongoing development and implementation of our operational risk policies and framework.
-Operational Risk Management is a risk management function independent of our revenue-producing units, reports to our chief risk officer, and is responsible for developing and implementing policies, methodologies and a formalized framework for operational risk management with the goal of minimizing our exposure to operational risk.
+The Firmwide Conduct and Operational Risk Committee is globally responsible for the ongoing approval and monitoring of the frameworks, policies, parameters and limits, which govern our operational risks.
+Operational Risk Management is a risk management function independent of our revenue-producing units, reports to our chief risk officer, and is responsible for developing and implementing policies, methodologies and a formalized framework for operational risk management with the goal of maintaining our exposure to operational risk at levels that are within our risk appetite.